Bosspaldoo/MovieFlex/README.md

 - Movies and thumbnails must have the same name with different extensions.

 ## Troubleshooting
--I don't see any movie links. - Check that your movie titles don't contain any unusual characters, and that your images are named the same as you movies.
+- I don't see any movie links - Check that your movie titles don't contain any unusual characters, and that your images are named the same as you movies.
 - Movie doesn't work - Most likely the movie is not actually an MP4 or M4V, or the browser does not support movie playback.
 Try using the most recent version